JMaestasMSU/Music_Feature_Analysis/README.md

 ---

-## What This Is
+## Overview

-A **production-ready music genre classification system** that scales from 8 → 50 → 100+ genres without code changes.
+A music genre classification system that scales from 8 to 100+ genres without code changes.

 **Key Features:**
 - Multi-label CNN (songs can have multiple genres)